 You don’t have to be a genius to see that the more you make the world go ’round with these marketing initiatives, and keep customers coming back, the more likely they are to continue buying from you.
 But, if you poke your head through this opening: profitability of acquired customers, you can see that most customers are only 27% likely to shop with you again after one purchase.
 However, the purchasing activities nearly double the profitable menu to 45% once they make a second purchase and spike conversion to more than 50% after the third.

 The situation prevailing in marketing and advertising is that retention is boring and optimization (especially hustling up new customers) is sexy.
 That is the problem, and too many companies are evading the issue.
 My guess is that they have overreacted to a few throwaway lines by Alec Baldwin’s classic “Always Be Closing” speech in the film Glengarry Glen Ross.
 I don’t believe that the sales representative makes the contact with customers, introduces the company’s product, and closes the sale.
 If you think you can do this, you have just missed the boat because it doesn’t work that way.
 What you should be doing is “opening” a relationship.
 The sales transaction is just the start of the relationship, not the finish.
 Loyalty is a repurchase behaviour, loyalty is a repeat purchase frequency, loyalty is even the probability of the purchase.
 So make no mistake, I mean one of the limiting beliefs that prevents business owners from talking about getting new customers, is to approximate the market with something like -“Our usual discounts for large orders apply to you as a regular customer, and we are exceptionally doubling these to 10%”, or “A really good bounce back catalogue can also whet our customers’ appetites for merchandise” otherwise they are doing half their jobs.
 Simply banish the overly-inspiring idea of “closing”.
+Note that to some extent same principles can be applied to B2B commerce as well.

 Creating personalized experiences by utilizing technology and business data for analytics and action can make dream become a reality.
 We live in a world of overchoice.
 We have so many choices that one of the most difficult things we have to do is to make good decisions.
 And natural approach tends to be most effective with customers who prefer a persistent but low-key way of building trust slowly.